VATfaqs.com

 Guide to completing GST registration form

-IRAS · about 1 month ago
+IRAS · 2 months ago

 This IRAS guidance explains the steps and requirements for completing Singapore’s GST F1 registration form, including eligibility checks, mandatory e-learning, and technical prerequisites such as InvoiceNow readiness.
 It also outlines the 14‑day draft retention period and the prohibition on collecting GST before approval.